almost/hubbub/pages/help.md

    - The CSS class `hubbub-sending` will be added to the form while the comments are in the process of sending.
-   - The CSS class `hubbub-sending` will be added to the form while
    - New comments added to the to the pending comments `DIV` will be given the CSS class `hubbub-pending`, they will also briefly be given the class `hubbub-added` (you can use this to apply CSS